appcessorize/news-agents/README.md

 ### Why did you make this?

-The news today can be quite divisive, and with the decline of local news, I wanted to create something that focuses on hyper-local content.
+The news today can be quite divisive, and with the decline of local news.
+Social media at scale brings big benefits to a few individuals but negative externalities for society as a whole.
+I wanted to create something that focuses on hyper-local content.
 This app aims to foster community and shift away from the anger-inducing algorithms of widespread news platforms.

 ### X feature doesn't work.
 I spotted a bug...